Updated

 Dried tomato slices were a very popular Christmas present one year; they can be enjoyed as a snack straight from the jar or used for a great pop of flavor in cooking.

 Zucchini dries nicely into crunchy little chips that are a low-cal, veggieful way to give into your salty snack craving.
+Here’s a recipe for spiced zucchini chips.
 You can also try making chips out of sweet potatoes, turnips, and beets!

 Greens and herbs can be dried on a dehydrator for use in winter cooking or to make your own greens powder for smoothies.
-I use a lot of thyme in cooking, so I dry huge bunches of it every year, along with smaller amounts of home-grown oregano, mint, and herbs for tea.
+I use a lot of thyme in cooking, so I dry huge bunches of it every year, along with smaller amounts of home-grown oregano, mint, and herbs like lemon balm for homemade herbal tea blends.
+And of course, basil.
+Here’s how to dry basil.

 Here’s what the rhubarb sauce looks like when it goes on the dehydrator